aofleejay/try-apollo-link/README.md

 # Try-apollo-link
-Repository for practice about machine learning.
+Repository for practice about apollo link.